eahrold/OSX_Server_Notes/Post Restore OpenDirectory.md

 ####For some reason, apple dosn't reset a few things quite right
-in particular apple-group-memberguida and apple-group-nestedgroup are only set with index of *eq*, but with Profile manager the need to be *sub* as well.
+in particular apple-group-memberguid and apple-group-nestedgroup are only set with index of *eq*, but with Profile manager the need to be *sub* as well.
 You will see errors in your /var/log/slapd.log like this

 	bdb_substring_candidates: (apple-group-nestedgroup) not indexed